Oyelowo/surreal-orm/surreal-orm/docs/en/src/statements/remove.md

 # Remove Statement

-The `REMOVE` statement in SurrealDB ORM is used to remove various elements from the database, such as databases, events, fields, indexes, logins, scopes, namespaces, tables, and tokens.
+The `REMOVE` statement in Surreal ORM is used to remove various elements from the database, such as databases, events, fields, indexes, logins, scopes, namespaces, tables, and tokens.
 This documentation covers the usage and examples of the `REMOVE` statement for each of these elements.

 ## Table of Contents